 Thinking of an outdoor wedding?
 There are many factors to take into consideration if you are choosing a barn or nature type setting vs. a hotel or banquet hall location.
-From our experience, here are the questions you need to ask yourself before making the final decision.
+From our experience, here are the questions you need to ask yourself.

 3. You have to plan for the worst weather.
 No matter what, you have to live in reality.
 If you want a June through August wedding, you need to plan for the heat.
 Spring or fall, plan for rain and chilly temps.
 If you are getting married next to a pond with no shade and it’s hot, provide parasols for your guests or have them under a tent.
 Or, offer colorful hand held fans, with ceremony details on them.
 Keep the ceremony to a comfortable length and have a water or lemonade table nearby.
 Make a rain plan just in case and don’t be afraid to implement it if the weather looks threatening.

 4. Think about the physically challenged.
 Your grandmother, grandfather and elderly aunt may need a ride down to the pond or location of your ceremony (some outdoor venues have golf carts for this purpose).
 If the cocktail reception is longer than a five minute walk from the ceremony location, that’s another ride to take into consideration.
 Make sure there is sturdy seating for the elderly (chairs with arms are best; wooden chairs are not great!) and recruit assistants to be on standby to help those who need it.

 5. There could be more rules to follow.
 In general, barns are next to neighbors who go to bed early.
 It is likely you will have a 10 or 11pm end time on your event vs. a hotel that will let you end much later.
 Set up times may be shorter too so you may have to adjust your decor, depending on when you can get in and when everything must be taken down.